top of page

 What Are Furry Treats?

-Furry treats, or fur-on treats, are snacks made primarily from animal skin but that have the fur or hair left on, often sourced from rabbits, cows, pigs or other mammals.
-They are a bit on the unique end of our treat options!
-Fur can provide essential nutrients and fiber!
+Furry treats, or fur-on treats, are snacks made primarily from animal skin with the fur or hair left on.
+These are often sourced from rabbits, cows, pigs, or other mammals.
+They are on the unique side of our treat options!
+Fur can provide essential nutrients and fiber.

 Everything we source comes from animals raised right here in the USA.
-We only buy from small family farms what they once lacked a customer base for!
-This gives them a source of revenue on items they were once throwing away and it gives us a source of quality proteins to create our line of treats from.
+We buy exclusively from small family farms that once lacked a customer base!
+This gives farmers a revenue source on items they previously discarded.
+At the same time, it provides us with quality proteins to create our line of treats.

-Furry treats contain valuable nutrients like fiber, proteins, amino acids, and manganese, a trace mineral that is considered nonessential and often isn't included in commercial pet food.
-Who made that decision anyway?
+Furry treats contain valuable nutrients like fiber, protein, amino acids, and manganese.
+Manganese is a trace mineral that isn't present in many commercial pet foods.
+Who made that decision, anyway?

-Choosing fur-on treats can enhance a dog’s diet!
-In addition the skin providing amino acids, the fur is a source of insoluble fiber, which can aid in digestion, bulking up poops, which gives gut bacteria a healthy environment to thrive!
-Fur also acts like a pipe cleaner, clearing out buildup in the digestive tract - including to help remove parasites!
+Choosing fur-on treats can significantly enhance a dog’s diet!
+The skin not only provides amino acids, but the fur is also a rich source of insoluble fiber.
+This can aid digestion by bulking up stools, creating a healthy environment for gut bacteria.
+Fur acts like a pipe cleaner, clearing out buildup in the digestive tract.
+It even helps remove parasites!

-As your pup grinds through the chewy skin, they abrasive hair will help to scrub up the teeth, removing buildup.
-This is an added bonus!
+As your pup grinds through the chewy skin, the abrasive hair scrubs their teeth, removing buildup.
+This serves as an added bonus for dental health!

-Our favorite reason for choosing to feed furry, or fur-on, treats though, is that your pets will be receiving a natural source of manganese to help support strong tendons, ligaments, bones and musculoskeletal system.
+Our favorite reason for feeding furry treats is that they provide a natural source of manganese.
+This mineral supports strong tendons, ligaments, bones, and the musculoskeletal system.

-Over time, a diet lacking in manganese weakens bones, tendons and ligaments, in addition to other things.
-Giving your pup this trace mineral in it's natural form means you're helping to keep their system strong.
-It can even help to repair damaged ligaments!
+A diet lacking in manganese can weaken bones, tendons, and ligaments over time.
+By giving your pup this trace mineral in its natural form, you're helping to maintain a strong system.
+It can even assist in repairing damaged ligaments!

 Can your dog eat furry treats?
-Your pup SHOULD be eating fur-on treats!
-Take the time to research thoroughly and engage with us or another trusted source when deciding whether to introduce this type of treats into your pet's diet.
+Your pup should be enjoying fur-on treats!
+Take the time to research thoroughly.
+Engage with us or another trusted source when deciding to introduce this treat type into your pet's diet.

 Close-up view of a furry treat to analyze its texture and composition